ishanpranav/econ-11-economics-of-global-business/src/problem-set-1.md

 __Current year.__

-By definition, real GDP controls for variations in price.
+By definition, real GDP controls for variations in price by fixing prices to that of the base year.

 $$\begin{align*}Y'
 &=\sum_{x\in\{\rm{A},\rm{B}\}}{({p_x}_0\cdot q_x)}\\